 Tools

-Be very careful when selecting tools.
-Whether you choose combs, a slicker brush, a mat rake, or another brush, don’t pull too hard.
-Bunnies have extremely delicate skin, which rips easily.
-Generally, you’ll want to start with a wide-toothed comb or a special mat comb.
-Then, finish up with a tool that has narrower teeth.
-Ask your vet for more information.
+When grooming long-haired rabbits, be very careful when selecting tools.
+Whether you opt for combs, a slicker brush, a mat rake, or another type of brush, avoid pulling too hard as bunnies have extremely delicate skin that can rip easily.
+Generally, start with a wide-toothed comb or a special mat comb suited for long-haired rabbit grooming, then finish up with a tool that has narrower teeth to ensure thorough care.
+Consult your vet for tailored advice on the best practices for grooming your specific breed of long-haired rabbit.

 Problem Areas